 - 10 snow and ice treatment trains (SITTs) fitted with snow ploughs, hot air blowers, steam jets, brushes, scrapers and jets for heated anti-freeze and compressed air to quickly de-ice tracks

 - 13 pairs of snow ploughs that fit to locomotives to clear deep snow from the tracks and a number of small snow ploughs.

 - Thousands of our people patrol the tracks day and night clearing snow and ice from junctions and tunnels.

 - Our remote temperature monitoring and a helicopter fitted with thermal imaging cameras identify points heaters that are not working effectively.

 - Train companies run empty trains through the night to help keep tracks clear, and passenger trains can be fitted with snow ploughs which can clear up to eight inches of snow – if it’s deeper, we send in our fleet of dedicated snow ploughs.

 - We use ballast – the stones beneath the track – treated with anti-icing fluid for our winter engineering work, as this stops it freezing together in the delivery wagons and helps us to continue working in all temperatures.

-Detailed forecasts from weather experts MetDesk are used by Network Rail to formulate local action plans during adverse weather to minimise disruption to passengers.
+We use detailed forecasts from weather experts MetDesk to formulate local action plans during adverse weather to minimise disruption to your journeys.
 The forecasts cover not just the weather but how the conditions will impact on specific railway infrastructure such as the tracks, conductor rails and overhead power lines.
-A network of hundreds of monitoring stations also provides real-time weather data, enabling Network Rail to respond to conditions as they develop in real time.
+A network of hundreds of monitoring stations also provides real-time weather data, enabling us to respond to conditions as they develop in real time.